 Author contributions: Park MY designed and performed the research and wrote the paper; Yoon YS designed the research and supervised the report; Park JH contributed to the analysis; Lee JL and Yu CS provided clinical advice and supervised the report.

-Supported by the grants from the Asan Institute for Life Sciences, Asan Medical Center, Seoul, Korea, No. 2019IF0593 and 2020IP0039.
+Supported by the grants from the Asan Institute for Life Sciences, Asan Medical Center, Seoul, Korea, No. 2019IF0593 and No. 2020IP0039.

 Corresponding author: Yong Sik Yoon, MD, PhD, Professor, Division of Colon and Rectal Surgery, Department of Surgery, University of Ulsan College of Medicine, Asan Medical Center, 88 Olympic-ro 43-gil, Songpa-gu, Seoul 05505, South Korea. yoonys@amc.seoul.kr